wp-plugins/adbutler/readme.txt

 *1.09 Added Secure Tags and Refresh Settings.
 *1.10 Tag cleanup and secure bug fix.
 *1.11 Compatability with customizer.
+*1.12 Compatability with plugins enhancement

 == Upgrade notice ==

-Will make the widgets compatible with the customizer interface as well as added a manual refresh button for the zone list to ensure it will work with client side building plugins like pagebuilder
+Added a manual refresh button for the zone list to ensure it will work with client side building plugins like pagebuilder